School is out, forever. Time to party!

 About Jennifer Ann's Group

-Jennifer Ann's Group is a nonprofit charity.
-Through their Gaming Against Violence program they have produced more than sixty prosocial video games since 2008.
-Game topics include bystander awareness, consent, healthy relationships, resilience, and teen dating violence prevention.
+Jennifer Ann's Group® is a nonprofit charity.
+Through its Gaming Against Violence® program it has produced more than seventy prosocial video games since 2008.
+Game topics include communication, consent, critical thinking, healthy relationships, resilience, social connectedness, and teen dating violence prevention.

 This award-winning approach to violence prevention is evidence-based and the games are available for use in university studies.
-Please contact Jennifer Ann's Group to discuss possible grant collaborations, dissertation ideas, and research opportunities.
+Contact us to discuss possible grant collaborations, dissertation ideas, and research opportunities.

-Jennifer Ann's Group was created in 2006.
+Jennifer Ann's Group was founded in 2006.
 More information and additional free resources for teen dating violence prevention are available at JenniferAnn.org.

-Jennifer Ann's Group® is a registered trademark of
+Jennifer Ann's Group® and Gaming Against Violence® are registered trademarks of

 The Jennifer Ann Crecente Memorial Group, Inc.